department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/2023-02-Grandfathering-Migration-Round-1-Usability/research findings.md

 <br>

-**7. If Veterans don't remember that their previous credential is going away or don't feel a sense of urgency to start getting familiar with Login.gov, they may to continue to use DS Logon.**
+**7. If Veterans don't remember that their previous credential is going away, or don't feel a sense of urgency to start using Login.gov, it's likely that they'll continue to use DS Logon.**

 Labels: `AUD: Veterans`, `PRDT: Login.gov`, `PRDT: Login`, `BNFT: Healthcare`, `VETJNY: Taking care of themselves Veteran`, `RESRCH: Evaluative`, `RESRCH: Interviews`, `RESRCH: Remote`